 Remove roast from crockpot and pull apart meat with two forks.
 Then return to the juices.

-In a small bowl combine cornstarch with 1 tbsp water and pour into roast mixture to thicken the sauce.
+In a small bowl combine cornstarch with 1 tablespoon water and pour into roast mixture to thicken the sauce.

 Serve mixture over mashed potatoes and a sprinkle of shredded gruyere cheese.